7,000 Words

 If you would like to read more about L-Theanine, including the science behind it, click here.
 Otherwise, keep reading to see some of the benefits we have learned from clinical trails.

-A systematic review of randomized controlled trails from peer-reviewed journals sought to asses the effect on L-Theanine supplementation on stress and anxiety levels.
+A systematic review of randomized controlled trials from peer-reviewed journals sought to assess the effect of L-Theanine supplementation on stress and anxiety levels.
 The findings of four studies indicated significant improvements in reducing stress and anxiety (p < 0.05) with L-Theanine supplementation in healthy adults.
 Everett, M., Gunathilake, D., Dufficy, L., Roach, P., Thomas, J., Upton, D., Naumovski, N. "Theanine consumption, stress and anxiety in human clinical trials: A systematic review."
 Journal of Nutrition & Intermediary Metabolism, vol. 4, 2016, pp. 41-42.
 ISSN 2352-3859.
 DOI: 10.1016/j.jnim.2015.12.308.

 One study aimed to evaluate the effect of L-theanine on brain alpha waves in healthy young adult males.
 Twenty male volunteers without physical or psychological diseases were given placebo or L-theanine tablets, and their alpha power values were measured using EEG in frontal and occipital regions.
 The results showed that L-theanine tablets significantly increased occipital alpha power values in individuals with high anxiety, indicating enhanced mental relaxation and concentration.The study concluded “L-Theanine containing tablets promote the release of alpha waves related to mental relaxation and concentration in young adult males” Song, Chan Hee et al. "Effects of Theanine on the Release of Brain Alpha Wave in Adult Males."
 Korean Journal of Nutrition vol. 36,9 (2003): 918-923.

-This randomized, double-blind, placebo-controlled study investigated the effects of L-theanine, an amino acid found in green tea, on memory and attention in subjects with mild cognitive impairment (MCI).
-Ninety-one MCI subjects were enrolled and received either L-theanine or placebo for 16 weeks.
-Neuropsychological tests and electroencephalography (EEG) were conducted to evaluate the effects of L-theanine on memory and attention.
-The results showed that L-theanine led to improvements in memory, specifically in delayed recognition in the Rey-Kim memory test.
-Stratified analyses showed that L-theanine improved memory and selective attention in subjects with more severe cognitive impairment (MMSE-K scores of 21-23) by increasing the Rey-Kim memory quotient and word reading.
+This randomized, double-blind, placebo-controlled study investigated the effects of L-Theanine on memory and attention in subjects with mild cognitive impairment (MCI).
+Ninety-one MCI subjects were enrolled and received either L-Theanine or placebo for 16 weeks.
+Neuropsychological tests and electroencephalography (EEG) were conducted to evaluate the effects of L-Theanine on memory and attention.
+The results showed that L-Theanine led to improvements in memory, specifically in delayed recognition in the Rey-Kim memory test.
+Stratified analyses showed that L-Theanine improved memory and selective attention in subjects with more severe cognitive impairment (MMSE-K scores of 21-23) by increasing the Rey-Kim memory quotient and word reading.
 EEG recordings also showed increased brain theta waves, indicating cognitive alertness, in various brain areas after 3 hours of L-theanine administration.
 These findings suggest that L-theanine may have potential as an intervention for cognitive improvement in individuals with mild cognitive impairment.
 Park, Sang-Ki et al. “A combination of green tea extract and l-theanine improves memory and attention in subjects with mild cognitive impairment: a double-blind placebo-controlled study.”
 Journal of medicinal food vol. 14,4 (2011): 334-43. doi:10.1089/jmf.2009.1374

 A randomized, placebo-controlled, crossover, and double-blind trial tested the cognitive enhancing properties of L-Theanine, as well as its effect on stress-related symptoms.
 30 healthy adults were randomly given either L-theanine (200 mg/day) or placebo tablets for four weeks.
 After L-theanine administration, scores on the Self-rating Depression Scale, State-Trait Anxiety Inventory-trait, and Pittsburgh Sleep Quality Index (PSQI) decreased (p = 0.019, 0.006, and 0.013, respectively) for stress-related symptoms.
 PSQI subscale scores for sleep latency, sleep disturbance, and use of sleep medication also decreased after L-theanine administration compared to placebo (all p < 0.05).
 Verbal fluency and executive function scores improved after L-theanine administration (p = 0.001 and 0.031, respectively) for cognitive functions.
 Stratified analyses showed that verbal fluency scores (p = 0.002), particularly letter fluency (p = 0.002), increased after L-theanine administration compared to placebo in individuals who had lower pretreatment scores based on median split.
 In short, L-Theanine was shown to alleviate stress, promote better sleep, increase verbal fluency, and raise executive function scores.
 The study conservatively concluded “L-theanine has the potential to promote mental health in the general population with stress-related ailments and cognitive impairments.”
 Hidese, Shinsuke et al. “Effects of L-Theanine Administration on Stress-Related Symptoms and Cognitive Functions in Healthy Adults: A Randomized Controlled Trial.”
 Nutrients vol. 11,10 2362.
 3 Oct.
 2019, doi:10.3390/nu11102362